 How to Swim With Dolphins in the Wild

 The purpose of our educational dolphin swim program is to stimulate awareness about the delicate balance of the marine environment.
 We do not sell a thrilling experience using trained animals, we show you the real thing by giving you the opportunity to encounter wild dolphins on their territory in their own terms.
 Human/dolphin interactions are governed by a set of laws and guidelines, which you need to be aware of if you want to swim with dolphins in Panama City Beach.
 It is illegal to harass, feed, chase and touch marine mammals in the wild and also detrimental to them.
-At Water Planet, we will take the time to educate you before every dolphin swim trip.
+At Water Planet, we will take the time to educate you before every dolphin watch and swim trip.
 We will show you how to swim with dolphins in the wild and then take you out in the Gulf of Mexico, where the in-water encounters usually take place.
 For more information about the legal issues related to contacts with marine mammals click here.

 Most of us want to swim with dolphins but the question is do dolphins want to swim with us?
 Sometimes they do, sometimes they don’t, and we need to respect that in order to avoid harassing them.
 Education before encounters with a wild animal is most important.
 We need to remember that we are like guests in their environment. we will take the time to teach you important facts about dolphins because we want you to feel that your experience makes sense.
 We will tell you about dolphin’s anatomy.
 We will explain the dolphin sonar and echolocation.
 We will tell you about courtship, mating, dolphin birth, male female calf relationships, cooperative fishing, fishing techniques, social structure, communication, whistles and vocalization.
 There is a set of laws, rules, guidelines and etiquette governing the interaction with wild dolphins and we will give you the information you need to have a safe, respectful and enjoyable experience.